mudassar2145432/TechHubTasks/Mass-email-system/README.md

-# 🚀 Mass Email Sender using AWS Lambda, SES, and API Gateway
+#Mass Email Sender using AWS Lambda, SES, and API Gateway

 This project is a simple, elegant mass email distribution system built with a **serverless architecture**.
 It allows you to send HTML emails to multiple recipients from a beautiful web interface.

 ---

-## 🛠️ Features
+## Features

 - Mass email sending via a secure backend
 - Serverless architecture using AWS Lambda & SES